The Effect of Alzheimer’s on the Mental Health of the Family Carer

 2. Financial Strain: Providing care for someone with Alzheimer’s often involves unexpected expenses, which can further amplify the emotional stress already being experienced.

-3. Health Issues: The constant pressure and worry can lead to physical health problems, including high and heart disease.
+3. Health Issues: The constant pressure and worry can lead to physical health problems, including high blood pressure and heart disease.

 4. Impact on Mental Health: Persistent stress may also give rise to mental health conditions such as depression and anxiety disorders.